Our clients and case studies

 - since 2007, confirming Age UK Trading's stairlifts, mobility scooters, specialist beds and bathing aids trading partners are doing a good job and treating customers well.

-- with members of our consumer research forum reporting back on sales practices and benchmarking against competitors.
+- with members of our consumer research panel reporting back on sales practices and benchmarking against competitors.